Skip to main content

 Third, when point loads are involved.
 Steel handles concentrated loads from columns or posts much better than wood, which can crush at the bearing point.
 If a column from the floor above lands on the beam mid-span, steel is usually the safer and simpler choice.

 For spans under 16 feet carrying moderate residential loads, LVL is usually cheaper and easier to install.
 A framing crew can carry and set an LVL beam without a crane.
-Check the [deck weight limit calculator](/calculators/structural/deck-weight-limit-calculator) if you are sizing beams for an outdoor structure — deck beams have different deflection criteria than interior floor beams.
+Check the outdoor-deck load tool if you are sizing beams for an outdoor structure — deck beams have different deflection criteria than interior floor beams.
+Exposed steel in commercial or mixed-use projects may also need fireproofing treatment to meet code.

 Worked Examples